-In the fall of 2016, Microsoft released the new Microsoft Dynamics 365, a comprehensive software suite that facilitates the fusion of CRM and ERP cloud services focused on a specific business process.
+A new day dawned in the ERP market when Microsoft released the new Microsoft Dynamics 365, a comprehensive software suite that facilitates the fusion of CRM and ERP cloud services focused on a specific business process in late 2016.

 This integrated, cloud-based CRM and ERP solution offers intelligent Software as a Service (SaaS) applications that seamlessly integrate with Microsoft Office 365 and other Microsoft cloud-based technologies such as Flow, Power BI, Power Apps, and Cortana Machine Learning.